AdrianAntico/AutoPlots/README.md

 ### Motivation
 I'm sick of looking up plotting syntax every time I build a plot.
 Even after thousands of plots developed, I still have to look up syntax.
 This package is intended to stop that behavior.
 The plots returned in AutoPlots are sufficiently good for 99% of plotting purposes.
 Further customizations can be easily handling by going back to source packages if needed.
 There are two broad classes of plots available: standard and model evaluation.

-#### Standard plots should be known to most, although there are some that might not fit that category, such as river plots.
+#### Standard plots
+These plot types should be known to most, although there are some that might not fit that category, such as river plots.

 #### Model evaluation plots are most useful for those looking to evaluate the performance of regression, binary classification, and multiclass models.
 Designing plots for multiclass models are rather challenging but I've abstracted all that work away so the user only has to pass their categorical target variable along with their categorical predicted value, and the plots will display all the levels appropriately without requiring the user to do the data manipulation ahead of time.